Storage rings as detectors for relic gravitational-wave background ?: Equations of motion for shrinkage of machine circumference

-In this Section we show that the analysis of the influence of the relic gravitational--wave background through the solution of equations of motion for the storage ring in the cylindrical relic gravitational--wave field gives the same result that we have obtained in Section 2.
+In this section we show that the analysis of the influence of the relic gravitational-wave background through the solution of equations of motion for the storage ring in the cylindrical relic gravitational-wave field gives the same result that we have obtained in section \ref{sec:strain}.
+According to \cite{Misner1973} (see pp.1004-1011 of Ref.\cite{Misner1973}), the non-relativistic motion of a massive particle in the $xy$-plane at $z = 0$ induced by the cylindrical gravitational-wave background can be described the equations of motion